Comparison

-Good for quick checks, hard to scale
+Good for quick checks, hard to repeat.

 Search results stay scattered